 Starting a job search can feel daunting at first.
 You may feel overwhelmed with options, and yet it may seem like finding the perfect position will be impossible.
-Breaking down the process into bitesize steps is a great way to approach the task.
-Check out these great tips to help you find a job as a dentist in no time!
+Breaking down the process into bite-sized steps is a great way to approach the task.
+Check out these tips and tricks to help you find a job as a dentist in no time!

 Before You Try to Find a Dental Job, Decide What You’re Looking For

 The first step toward finding your ideal dental job is to know what you’re looking for.
-That means taking the time to consider your values as a doctor, and your goals in dentistry.
-Consider your immediate needs, but also keep an eye toward your career trajectory in the long term.
+That means taking the time to consider your values as a doctor and your goals in dentistry.
+Consider your immediate needs, but also keep an eye on your career trajectory in the long term.

-Are you looking for your first job straight out of school, in hopes of making enough money to start paying off your student loans?
-Eager to find a work-family with plenty of support to offer as you transition into your new role?
+Are you looking for your first job straight out of school in hopes of making enough money to start paying off your student loans?
+Are you eager to find a work family with plenty of support to offer as you transition into your new role?
 Are you looking for a business where you can eventually take on a leadership or ownership role?
-You don’t have to have all the answers right now but try to build some idea of where you hope this position will take you, or how it will help you along your career path.
+You don’t have to have all the answers right now, but try to build some idea of where you hope this position will take you or how it will help you along your career path.

 Beyond your long-term plans, be sure you know what you need in a working environment to feel comfortable and work at your best.
 Especially in your first year out of dental school, mentorship may take on extra significance in your career path.
 Likewise, be sure you understand how to balance conflicting personal needs.
 While those student loan payments may be looming, you may need time to acclimate to your new position.
 That means you may need to balance your drive for productivity with your need for extra support.